GishB/HTTPRequestClassification/README.md

 # HTTP Request Classification
-- This project has been created as a result of test for Machine Learning engineer position at "JSC Positive Technologies".
+- This project has been created as a result of test for Machine Learning engineer position at "Secret".

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------